 The BreathBase Data originates from the BreathCloud study, a large collaborative research project of Amsterdam University Medical Centres with partners in first, second and third line care.
 Thanks to efforts by the Dutch Lung Foundation and the national charity Vriendenloterij, an extensive research program was initiated in several referral hospitals and general practices throughout the Netherlands.

-In a growing number of centres, including international collaborators in the EU, Australia and North America, the BreathBase Solution is incorporated into clinical research projects.
-During these ongoing projects the BreathBase Data will increase in size, whilst the self-learning algorithms based on AI (BreathBase Platform) are further optimized.
-BreathBase Data is the world’s first and largest database filled with breath profiles (>4.000) and clinical characteristics of patients with e.g. asthma, COPD, lung cancer, ILD, CF and other types of cancer.
-We aim to ensure that the Solution offers every new patient a personal advice within seconds, regarding the most probable disease, the individual phenotype and the most effective therapy.
+In a growing number of centres, including international collaborators in the EU, Australia, North America and South Africa, BreathBase is incorporated into clinical research projects.
+During these ongoing projects BreathBase Data will increase in size, whilst the self-learning algorithms based on AI (BreathBase Platform) are further optimized.
+BreathBase Data is the world’s first and largest database filled with breath profiles (>7.500) and clinical characteristics of patients with e.g. asthma, COPD, lung cancer, ILD, CF and other types of cancer.
+We aim to ensure that BreathBase offers every new patient a personal advice within seconds, regarding the most probable disease, the individual phenotype and the most effective therapy.

 Health insurer CZ aims to personalize healthcare.
-With the diagnostic and predictive abilities of the BreathBase Solution, care may be better tailored to the individual patient.
+With the diagnostic and predictive abilities of BreathBase, care will be better tailored to the individual patient.
 CbusineZ, the innovation arm of health insurer CZ, wants to stimulate innovations such as BreathBase and will therefore collaborate with Breathomix.
 Together they formed a strategic alliance to develop new diagnostic models for the prediction of response to (novel) therapeutic options, the early diagnosis of lung cancer and stratification of asthma and COPD patients.
 CbusineZ and Breathomix aim to ensure that the SpiroNose can be placed in every doctor’s office.